 Values impact our financial decisions as much as they impact our other life decisions.
 Research has found that our values influence everything we say and do (Coletto, Lucchese, & Orlando, 2018; Teo, 2018) and in the financial realm, our values also influence our consumption patterns (Halim & Dinaroe, 2019).

-Our money values are not dissimilar from our general life values, and the implications of the values on our behaviour is similarly widespread.
+Our money values are not too dissimilar from our general life values, and the implications of the values on our behaviour is similarly widespread.
 For example: someone who values ‘family’ may not only spend a lot of time on the phone to close family members, however, they may spend their holidays visiting relatives, at great expense.
 The implications of values are thus linked with financial outcomes.

 Our values comprise of contextual beliefs and cognitive strategies (McClendon, 2019).
-Our contextual beliefs include; how we feel when we talk about our beliefs and cognitive strategies are what directly influence our behaviour (McClendon, 2019).
+Our contextual beliefs include; how we feel when we talk about our beliefs, and cognitive strategies are what directly influence our behaviour (McClendon, 2019).

 Values are generally related to intrinsic, extrinsic, and interpersonal realms (Liu, 2017).
 Perspectives of money can be that money brings - protection, influence, or security.
 The process of establishing our values into financial behaviours include: noticing; thinking; emoting; sorting; valuing; choosing; and finally behaving (McClendon, 2019).